-- Do not operate the charger in a cluttered space, or place objects on top of the charger or battery. - If a battery gets hot to the touch during the charging process (temperature greater than 140°F / 60°C), disconnect the battery from the charger and discontinue charging immediately. - Always store battery packs safely out of the reach of children and pets. - Do not short-circuit the battery pack.
+- If a battery gets hot to the touch during the charging process (temperature greater than 140°F / 60°C), disconnect the battery from the charger and discontinue charging immediately. - Always store battery packs safely out of the reach of children and pets. - Do not short-circuit the battery pack.
 This may cause burns and severe damage to the battery pack and create the risk of fire. - Do not expose the charger to water or moisture. - Do not disassemble the charger. - Use the supplied charger to charge the included battery.
-See "Charging the Battery Pack" on page 12. - Never leave batteries to charge unattended. - Remove the battery from the model while charging. - Always unplug the battery from the electronic speed control when the model is not in use and when it is being stored or transported. - Allow the battery pack to cool off between runs (before charging). - Children should have responsible adult supervision when charging and handling batteries. - Do not use battery packs that have been damaged in any way. - Do not use battery packs that have damaged wiring, exposed wiring, or a damaged connector. - Do not short-circuit the battery pack.
+See "Charging the Battery Pack" on page 11. - Never leave batteries to charge unattended. - · Remove the battery from the model while charging. - Always unplug the battery from the electronic speed control when the model is not in use and when it is being stored or transported. - Allow the battery pack to cool off between runs (before charging). - Children should have responsible adult supervision when charging and handling batteries. - Do not use battery packs that have been damaged in any way. - Do not use battery packs that have damaged wiring, exposed wiring, or a damaged connector. - Do not short-circuit the battery pack.
 This may cause burns and severe damage to the battery pack. - Do not burn or puncture the batteries.
 Toxic materials could be released.
 If eye or skin contact occurs, flush with water. - Store the battery pack in a dry location, away from heat sources and direct sunlight. - Nickel Metal Hydride batteries must be recycled or disposed of properly.